Last Updated: December 25, 2017

 The very earliest 12″ microgroove Blue Note LPs (1956/7) were pressed without the slightly raised profile to the edge of the central label area – called a “groove guard” – which is found on all later pressings.
 The first pressings of BNLP 1500-1557 all have a flat profile, and none after.

-The flat edge also refers to the outer rim of the vinyl, where the straight cut edge is later followed by a rounded “beaded rim”
+The flat edge also refers to the outer rim of the vinyl, where the straight cut edge is later followed by a rounded “beaded rim” This is a by-product of the waste extrusion trimming process immediately after pressing the vinylite biscuit.

 2. Serrated Edge